galexrt/dellhw_exporter/README.md

     * [BUGFIX] ci: fix build routine issues
     ```

-    The following "kinds" of entries can be added:
+    The following "kinds" of entries can be used:

     * `CHANGE`
     * `FEATURE`